phoebemma/Trainome_data_analyses/README.md

 # Trainome_RNA_pipeline
-An ETL pipeline for RNA-Seq data
+A pipeline for RNA-Seq data analyses